AreebEhsan/AreebEhsan/README.md

 <h1>Hi, I'm Areeb! <br/><a href="https://github.com/AreebEhsan">Programmer</a>, <a href="https://www.linkedin.com/in/areebehsan/">Computer Science Major</a>

----

-👋 Hi, I'm Areeb!
-I'm a passionate Computer Science student with a strong foundation in data structures, algorithms, and mathematics.
+👋 I'm a passionate Computer Science student with a strong foundation in data structures, algorithms, and mathematics.
 I have a growing interest in AI and machine learning and love to work on projects that blend creativity with technical challenges.

 I enjoy building web applications with HTML, CSS, and JavaScript, and I'm diving deeper into Python for AI projects.
 Currently, I'm experimenting with memory management algorithms and exploring object-oriented programming principles.